marcvhoof/PYNQ_GenesysZU/README.md

 From this point on, start using the reload command to reboot the machine - when necessary.

 ## Some advice
-I then modified the virtual box, by closing the machine and starting VirtualBox.
-I changed the display manager to VMSVGA and selected half (4) of my physical cores.
-Good to know: 1) you can change the screen size and resolution in Ubuntu itself simply by going to Settings, searching for 'Displays'.
-2) Enabling 'Shared Clipboard' in Virtualbox is quite convenient for copy/paste across machines, 3) sudo apt-get install gnome-system-monitor helps you conveniently track issues with memory in the VM.
+Good to know:
+** 1) you can change the screen size and resolution in Ubuntu itself simply by going to Settings, searching for 'Displays'.
+** 2) Enabling 'Shared Clipboard' in Virtualbox is quite convenient for copy/paste across machines.
+The system reboots to make it possible.
+** 3) sudo apt-get install gnome-system-monitor helps you conveniently track issues with memory/swap file in the VM.

 ## Download Petalinux 2020.2 and Vitis 2020.2
 I recommend downloading Petalinux seperate and the webinstaller for Vitis 2020.2.
 Create a directory under /workspace, e.g. /tools/Xilinx/Petalinux.
 Petalinux is finished downloading earlier - so start installing that one first.
 Install Vitis.
 I only selected the MPSOC ultrascale+ boards.
 I also left in DocNav.
 Install the y2k22_patch-1.2.zip fix, by unzipping it in the /workspace/tools/Xilinx directory, and running "python3 '/workspace/tools/Xilinx/y2k22_patch/patch.py'" in /workspace/tools/Xilinx.